samanthamoss87/Project-1/README.md

 </div>

 - This is my main page video, i wanted to make it eye catching, stylish, easy to read, easy to navigate, while also been user friendly.
-- I also wanted this to be on point regardnig the industry the website was for.
+- I also wanted this to be on point regarding conveying high-level the services we provide in the industry sectors we support.
-- Hours of reseaching for the best video to do this, this is what i came up with.
+- With hours of research i thought video was the best way to convey the technology / Ai side of the business.

 <div align="center">
     <img src="assets/img/readmeImg/indexmainreadmepic.png" alt="Main page picture">
 </div>

-- I added this image to make the front page be attactive to the eye, whilst also been industry specfic.
+- I added this image to make the front page be attractive to the eye, whilst also been industry specific.
 - Knowing that this image is eye catching, i wanted to add text to it to draw people in.
 - Knowing the image will draw the user eye, and adding some basic text i created a contact us href to draw them to the contact us page.